 And mind you, compared to the former album In Control, this is a step up and much darker in style and lyrics.
 More oomph and energy, varied track lengths, hard and soft alternating nicely.
 And – I daresay – much less filled with highly synthesized pop elements.
 So, it should be all there right?

 Still, I got an itch.

-Very well interpreted by Nemesea‘s front woman Manda Ophuis, The Quiet Resistance somehow comes across as Pop Metal – even if a lot of Gothic Metal is built into the tune.
-Well paced in some areas, but missing sound and energy (yes, still) in others.
+Very well interpreted by Nemesea‘s frontwoman Manda Ophuis, The Quiet Resistance somehow comes across as Pop Metal – even if a lot of Gothic Metal is built into the tune.
+Well-paced in some areas, but missing sound and energy (yes, still) in others.

 High Enough will test your patience at first.
 In the beginning very unremarkable, but then Charlotte Wessels of Delain comes along as a guest contributor with Manda Ophuis on this track.
 And this is where the track really takes off with some serious oomph.
 I was mighty surprised and it spices things up.
 The whole song has some sort of an Amaranthe-ish touch.
-But well done, that.
+But well done nonetheless.

 But then, oh surprise, comes the last song Allein, just when I wanted to switch off.
-This is the bonus track on The Quiet Resistance and as often is the case, those rock.
+This is the bonus track on The Quiet Resistance.
+And as often is the case, those rock.
 Bang!
 Awake!
 Rock’n’Roll!
 Yeehaa!
 A mix of English and German, directly connecting to the first two songs – bad, dark, evil lyrics.
 Just the way I like it.

 So, what have we got in the end?

 As I said, I am torn.
 The record is very good in some areas, less so in others, then again catchy at the most surprising moments.
 And the surprise part, plus the added speed, stellar energy and darker, very Gothic orientation of it are THE reasons that make The Quiet Resistance a good album.